All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Goggles Do Nothing: Seriously, Mr. 7, what's the purpose of wearing the glasses on your forehead?

-- The Gunslinger: Both have a gun as a main weapon.
+- The Gunslinger: The theme of the pair is that of the gunslinger and both have a gun as a main weapon.
 Mr. 7's gun shoots dice-shaped bullets, Miss Father's Day's shoots frog-shaped bullets.

 - Legacy Character: Before the beginning of the story, there was another "Mr. 7" who was killed by Zoro in the past, when the latter refused his proposal to join Baroque Works.